-One of the biggest things that automation delivers is protecting the machine from damage by acting as a warning system that alerts operators to conditions such as bowl float, excessive amperage or temperatures, and lubrication or low-flow oil issues.
+One of the biggest things that automation delivers is protecting the crusher from damage by acting as a warning system that alerts operators to conditions such as bowl float, excessive amperage or temperatures, and lubrication or low-flow oil issues.

-As an example, he points out that Superior's Patriot Cone series features a three-sensor "bowl float" or "ring bounce" monitoring system that alerts the operator if conditions are overexceeding the design limitations of the cone.
+As an example, he points out that Superior's Patriot Cone series features a three-sensor "bowl float" or "ring bounce" monitoring system that alerts the operator if conditions are over exceeding the design limitations of the cone.
 The top and the bottom of the cone are held together by hydraulic cylinders.

-When the crushing action on the cone exceeds the pressure that is holding those two pieces together, it causes bowl float or ring bounce, which is any movement at all (even slight) between the top and the bottom of the crusher, Schultz explains.
+When the crushing action on the cone exceeds the pressure that is holding those two pieces together, it causes bowl float or ring bounce, which is any movement at all (even slight) between the top and the bottom of the cone crusher, Schultz explains.
 Undetected bowl float will eventually lead to component failures.
 "When operating a cone, preventing bowl float is arguably the single most important thing you should ensure."

 Most cone crushers are designed to open up due to tramp metal or an uncrushable situation.
 However, no cone crushers are designed to operate under normal conditions with ring bounce.